FaxHack/PathSeeker/README.md

 ## Why Choose This Mod?

 PathSeeker brings the famed TrouserStreak to entirely new heights.
-With innovative features, refined optimisations and an emphasis on unmatched stability and performance, this mod is the ideal companion for anarchy server gameplay.
-Whether you're base raiding, chunk tracing or treasure hunting, PathSeeker empowers your journey.
+With innovative features, this mod is the ideal companion for anarchy server gameplay.
+Whether
+If you're base raiding, chunk tracing, or treasure hunting, PathSeeker empowers your journey.

 ---